- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Remember that fatigue caused by treatment is short term and that energy often returns slowly after treatment has ended.

 - Ask others to help you by cooking meals and doing housework, yard work, and errands.

-- Eat a balanced diet that includes protein (meat, eggs, cheese, and legumes such as peas and beans), and drink about 8 to 10 glasses of water a day, unless your care team gives you other instructions.
+- Eat a balanced diet that includes protein (such as fish, meat, eggs, cheese, milk, nuts, peas, and beans), and drink about 8 to 10 glasses of liquid a day, unless your cancer team gives you other instructions.

 - See the section called “Exercise.”

 What caregivers can do

 - Help schedule friends and family members to prepare meals, clean the house, do yard work, or run errands for the patient.
 You can use websites that help organize these things, or ask a family member to look into this for you.